moyasui/Quanthon/README.md

 ### Initializing a Single Qubit

-Initialize a single qubit by creating an instance of the `Qubit` class.
+Initialize a single qubit by creating an instance of the `Qubits` class.

 ```python
 qubit = qt.Qubits(1)